stateless-solutions/markdown-content/developer-quickstart.md

 4. After successful authorization, you'll be logged into your Stateless account
 5. Navigate to the ‘API Keys’ table on the ‘Account’ page
 6. Click on 'Create API Key'
-7. Label your key for easy identification
+7. Label your key for easy identification and set an expiration date
-8. Save the generated key in a secure location
+8. Save the generated key in a secure location as it will not be displayed after creation

 Having an account with Stateless is mandatory for sending requests.
 The account allows you to manage billing, server resources, and more.